rainestorme/murkmod/README.md

 This command will download and install murkmod and its (almost minimal) dependencies.
 Once the installation is complete, you can start using murkmod by running mush as usual.

 ## Plugin Management
 Once murkmod is installed, refresh your mush tab or open a new one with `Ctrl+Alt+T`.
-You'll see a few new options, such as the ability to run `neofetch`, but the important ones here are `Install plugins` and `Uninstall plugins`.
+You'll see a few new options, such as the ability to run `neofetch`, but the important ones here are `Install plugins`, `Uninstall plugins` and `Plugins`.

-**Heads up: The following instructions are broken at the moment.
-Look at the bottom of this readme for up-to-date instructions.**
+To install a plugin, head over to [this link](https://github.com/rainestorme/murkmod/tree/main/plugins).
+Find the plugin you want and remember its filename.
+You'll need it in a bit.
+Select `Install plugins` and enter the filename.
+The file should be installed, then you can enter `q` to quit.

-To install a plugin, select the relevant option and find the plugin you want to install. murkmod will automatically fetch the plugin from this repo and install it to `/mnt/stateful_partition/murkmod/plugins`.
-You can then select `q` to quit, and the newly installed plugin should show up on the list of options for mush.
+You can go to `Plugins` to use your installed plugins.
+Once you select an option, it should execute the plugin's contents.

 ## Plugin Development
 It's pretty straightforward to create a pluign.
 Just create a `.sh` file with the following content: